-- Breaks out of defensive zone in good position not too far ahead or behind the play - Finds lanes, gaps, seams to skate to or be a passing option for puck carrying teammate - Drives the net in the offensive zone and maintains offensive position does not swoop away from the net or the play. - Utilizes open ice when carrying the puck - Doesn't force the play, allows it to develop finds or creates openings for skating and passing options - Finds ways to keep the offensive play alive finds the soft areas, chips pucks into open ice for teammates to skate on to.
+- a.
+Breaks out of the defensive zone in good position not too far ahead or behind the play. - b.
+Finds lanes, gaps, seams to skate to or be a passing option for puck carrying teammates.

+- c.
+Drives the net in the offensive zone and maintains offensive position does not swoop away from the net or the play. - d.
+Utilizes open ice when carrying the puck. - e.
+Doesn't force the play, allows it to develop finds or creates openings for skating and passing options. - f.
+Finds ways to keep the offensive play alive finds the soft areas, chips pucks into open ice for teammates to skate on to.